-Townsend is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Townsend isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Townsend are a mix of both white- and blue-collar jobs.
 Overall, Townsend is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Townsend who work in office and administrative support (14.57%), management occupations (12.40%), and healthcare (9.71%).

 Also of interest is that Townsend has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Townsend is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Townsend really has some of the features that families look for when choosing a good community to raise children.
 Is Townsend perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Townsend is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 In Townsend, however, the average commute to work is quite long.
 On average, people spend 37.11 minutes each day getting to work, which is significantly higher than the national average.